RAW data recovery

 Leaving out the cases of file fragmentation, normally, a file is split into two functional parts – file metadata and file contents.
-The metadata is a service information created by the file system for the purposes of file indication inside the system itself.
-Generally, it contains critical file attributes, such as file name, location on the storage, date of file creation and modification.
+Metadata is service information created by the file system for the purposes of file indication inside the system itself.
+Generally, it contains critical file attributes, such as file name, location on the storage, date of file creation and last modification.

-Among the factors causing file disappearance there is loss of the file metadata, i.e. the subsidiary information vital for the file system to locate the exact file required by the user.
-Loss of file metadata may be brought about by several factors such as disk formatting, logical failure or mere file deletion.
+Among the factors causing the loss of a file is loss of its metadata, i.e. the subsidiary information used by the file system for locating the exact file required by the user.
+The loss of file metadata may be brought about by several factors such as disk formatting, logical failure or mere file deletion.

-As commonly known, no data is completely deleted unless overwritten.
-File contents, in other words raw files, continue remaining on the disk, however, unlinked from the information about their location, name, size etc. Luckily, these remains may contain signs of similar file types – so-called file signatures – that can be categorized into separate groups.
-File signatures are either special data fragments, which are stored to the file header for the purposes of file identification, or simply a repeated file fragment common for all files of this type.
+As commonly known, no data is completely deleted unless it gets overwritten.
+File contents, in other words, raw files, remain on the disk, however, they become unlinked from the information about their location, name, size, etc. Luckily, these remains may contain signs of similar file types – the so-called file signatures – that can be categorized into separate groups.
+File signatures are either special data fragments, which are stored next to the file header for the purposes of file identification, or simply a repeated file fragment common for all files of this type.

-In order to recognize files by type, Recovery Explorer exploits the technology of IntelliRAW.
-The software is bundled with a pre-defined list of IntelliRAW rules that already include the signatures to define most common file groups.
-The software also provides you with a possibility of creating and adding your own file descriptors for non-standard unique files.
+To recognize files by their type, Recovery Explorer exploits the technology of IntelliRAW.
+The software is bundled with a pre-defined list of IntelliRAW rules that already include the signatures for defining most common file groups.
+The software also provides you with the possibility of creating and adding your own file descriptors for non-standard unique file types.

-IntelliRAW gives an extra chance to get the files back in the cases when a conventional scan has not satisfied you with the result.
-The assignment of data recovery by known content consists in finding lost user’s files without file metadata employing solely file signatures prescribed in the IntelliRAW rules.
+IntelliRAW gives an extra chance to get the files back in the cases when you are not satisfied with the result of a conventional scan.
+The purpose of data recovery by known content is to find the lost user’s files without file metadata employing solely file signatures described in the IntelliRAW rules.

-All in all, search of lost data by file signatures can be a solution in case when the files metadata area, such as MFT in the NTFS file system, has sustained damage or overwriting.
-Yet, although effective in most cases, the search results may surprise with lack of file names, incorrect size or file incompleteness, the information that remained in the lost metadata.
+All in all, the search of lost data by file signatures is usually applied in cases when the area containing the metadata of files, such as the MFT in the NTFS file system, was corrupted or overwritten.
+Yet, although this approach is effective in most cases, owing to the fact that the metadata is missing, the results may disappoint by lack of file names, incorrect size or file incompleteness.

-In order to search such files using IntelliRAW, enable the check box.
+To search for such files using IntelliRAW, enable the check box.

-- After a successful load, the program will use the rules.
-Files found using user-defined rules can be found in $Custom folder:
+After a successful loading, the program will use the rules.
+Files found using the user-defined rules can be found in the $Custom folder.